NeuroCognitiveImagingLab/NCIL-website/join/index.md

   flip=true
 %}

+The NeuroCognitive Imaging lab is a group of enthusiastic researchers interested in cognitive neuroscience.
+Our team comprises individuals with diverse backgrounds, interests, and skill sets.
+This includes undergraduate and graduate students, postdoctoral scholars, and professional research assistants.
+If you are interested in joining the lab as a volunteer, student, or other trainee, please contact us!

+NCIL is committed to providing a safe, diverse, inclusive, and equitable environment for learning and working.
+We welcome trainees from all backgrounds, both locally and internationally.
+In particular, we welcome and encourage participation by people from African Nova Scotian and Mi’kmaq communities.
+We recognize the barriers to participation in academia that these and other groups have experienced, and we actively work to support future scholars from historically marginalized communities.

 # Undergraduate Students
 NCIL always has many undergraduate students in the lab, getting experience with cognitive neuroscience research.
 Lab experience in general is a great way to learn about the process of scientific research, and to develop critical thinking and writing skills.
 This can be valuable for a variety of educational and career paths, including graduate study in cognitive neuroscience, or many other fields (e.g., clinical professions, law, entrepreneurship).